 Normally this umbilical cord blood is discarded shortly after birth.
 Partnering with a series of Portuguese hospitals, Exogenus has been able to access and use this blood to produce regenerative exosomes by asking parents to donate it instead of throwing it away.

-“The exosomes don’t have molecules which would trigger an immune reaction.
+“The exosomes don’t have molecules that would trigger an immune reaction.
 So what we will have is an off-the-shelf product which, independent of the donor they are coming from, can be applied to any host or any patient.”

 “What we are really now putting a lot of effort into are respiratory tract inflammatory diseases.
 The next steps will be to demonstrate that the exosomes have the potential to solve inflammation, not only for the conditions associated with Covid-19, but also for other lung diseases.”